Yoast/wordpress-seo/packages/seo-integration/readme.md

 3. Triggers new analyses whenever this data changes. (via rendered `useAnalysis` hook)
 4. Applies replacement variables to paper data before it is sent to the worker for analysis. (via `preparePaper` filter)

-> This package is platform agnostic, meaning it should be able to work for all platforms.
-When adding code, be sure it is not specific to a single platform, for instace WordPress.
+> This package is platform-agnostic, meaning it should be able to work for all platforms.
+When adding code, be sure it is not specific to a single platform, for instance WordPress.

 ## Installation, building & publishing